 Data and info compiled by Alan Greenwood and Ward Meeker

-Vintage Guitar is marking 25 years of publication with a year full of cool giveaways and features that rely on feedback from readers who visit VintageGuitar.com.
-This month, we kick things off with the results of a poll to determine what readers believe to be the 25 coolest guitar-driven songs of the 1960s (VG added a bonus 25 for the online edition).
+Vintage Guitar marked 25 years of publication with a year full of cool features that relied on feedback from readers who visit VintageGuitar.com.
+This month, we kick things off with the results of a poll to determine what readers believe to be the 50 coolest guitar-driven songs of the 1960s (VG added a bonus 25 for the online edition).
 The online poll told them it, “…could be an instrumental, could be a blues classic, could be a pop tune with a killer riff or solo.”
 Here are the top 50 songs picked by readers.

 1. “(I Can’t Get No) Satisfaction”